-John HansonAssociate Professor in Decision Science and Supply Chain Management
+John HansonAssociate Professor of Decision Science and Supply Chain Management

 - PhD, Michigan State University, Operations Management

 - MBA, Michigan State University

 - Learning on the Shop Floor: the Behavioural Roots of Organisational Knowledge, Title: Behavioural Operations Management, Editor: Ilaria Giannoccaro, Publisher: Springer